-The organization responsible for evaluating foreign qualifications in South Africa is called the South African Qualifications Authority (SAQA).
-If you are a Nigerian planning to further your education in South Africa, this blog post aims to help you simplify the SAQA evaluation process.
+The South African organisation responsible for evaluating foreign qualifications is called the South African Qualifications Authority (SAQA).
+If you are a Nigerian and you are planning to further your education in South Africa, this blog post aims to help you simplify the SAQA evaluation process.

 In this article, we will be looking at how to evaluate your qualifications with SAQA.
 And why SAQA evaluation is your first step to applying to a South African university and other tertiary institutions in South Africa.
 This post will give a brief explanation of why SAQA evaluates your documents, and how it is evaluated.
 I will show you which of your school certificates to send to SAQA, where and how to authenticate or certify your academic transcripts, and where to find the SAQA application forms.
-SAQA fees and how to send your payments will be adequately explained too.
+I will also explain SAQA fees and how to send your payments too.
 You can browse through this post using the table of content below.

 What Is the Meaning of SAQA?

-SAQA simply stands for the South African Qualifications Authority (SAQA).
+SAQA stands for the South African Qualifications Authority (SAQA).
 This agency of the South African government is recognized as a legal entity.
-SAQA has a board made up of experts from the education, business, labour, and training sectors of the South African economy.
+SAQA has a board made up of experts from the South African economy’s education, business, labour, and training sectors.
 These board members are appointed by South Africa’s Minister of Higher Education and Training.

 Primary Purpose of SAQA

-The sole responsibility of SAQA is to ensure that South Africa’s National Qualifications Framework is appropriately implemented.
-The National Qualifications Framework is responsible for making sure that every knowledge and skills obtained through any formal learning in South Africa can be recognized throughout the country.
+The sole responsibility of SAQA is to ensure that South Africa’s National Qualifications Framework (NQF) is appropriately implemented.
+The National Qualifications Framework is responsible for ensuring that knowledge and skills obtained through any formal learning in South Africa is recognised throughout the country.

 SAQA ensures that this implementation is done through its oversight functions.
-For international students applying for SAQA evaluation, the government authority evaluates the applicants’ educational certificates to determine if it is in line with the requirements of South Africa’s National Qualifications Framework.
-To submit a study or critical skills visa application to Home Affairs, the South African immigration policy requires that every academic certificate submitted must be evaluated by SAQA.
+For international students applying for SAQA evaluation, the government authority evaluates the applicants’ educational certificates to determine if it is in line with South Africa’s National Qualifications Framework requirements.
+To submit a study or critical skills visa application to Home Affairs, the South African immigration policy requires that SAQA must evaluate every academic certificate submitted.
 This appraisal is to determine if the credentials can be recognized as valid in South Africa.

 SAQA undertakes other primary functions stipulated in section 13 of the National Qualifications Framework Act of South Africa.
 Some of these functions include: